mrdotb/blog/content/page/about/about.md

 I am a software developer specialized in development of web applications.
 I love to develop.
 I care about UX, responsiveness, performance, maintainability and scalability.

-When I am not working I like to travel around the world and tinker my [~dotfiles](https://github.com/mrdotb/dotfiles).
+When I am not working I like to travel around the world or tinker my [~dotfiles](https://github.com/mrdotb/dotfiles).

+I maintain some open-source projects on [github](https://github.com/mrdotb/) and answers questions occasionally on [stack overflow](https://stackoverflow.com/users/3343266/mrdotb).

-I run [Arch Linux](https://www.archlinux.org/) on my desktop computer and [Xubuntu](https://xubuntu.org/) on my laptop, both with the [i3](https://i3wm.org/) window manager.
+My linux distributions of choice is [Arch Linux](https://www.archlinux.org/) on my desktop computer and [Xubuntu](https://xubuntu.org/) on my laptop, both with the [i3](https://i3wm.org/) window manager.